1. Help Center

 How to implement EasySPF

-1. Now, coming back to the EasySPF dashboard, you can remove the checkmark for the sources which were marked as “Non-Capable” and “Subdomain Capable”, and then click on “Save”
+1. Now, coming back to the EasySPF dashboard, you can disable the checkmarks for the sources which were marked as “Non-Capable” and “Subdomain Capable”, and then click on “Save Records”

-3. You will be provided with a flattened SPF Record that needs to be updated in your DNS
+5. You will be provided with a flattened dynamic SPF record that needs to be updated in your DNS.

-4. Copy the new Record, and replace it with your current SPF Record from your DNS
+6. Copy the new Record, and replace it with your current SPF Record from your DNS.

-5. After properly updating your SPF record, go back to your EasySPF dashboard and click on “Verify DNS”.
-(Keep in mind that propagation can take around 3-5 minutes
+7. After properly updating your SPF record, go back to your EasySPF dashboard and click on “Verify”.
+(Keep in mind that propagation can take around 3-5 minutes).

-6. After proper activation and propagation, you will get to see “ACTIVE” result, which indicates your EasySPF has been properly implemented
+8. After proper activation and propagation, you will get to see “ACTIVE” result, which indicates your EasySPF has been properly implemented.

 How to manage EasySPF in the long term